Kheema Pav is Mumbai’s famous street food which has Mumbai’s favorite pav and delicious kheema filled in it!

-- Fry continuously for about 5 – 8 mins till you feel the mince is almost cooked (it will change color & texture)
+- Fry continuously for about 5 to 8 mins till you feel the mince is almost cooked (it will change color & texture).

-- Add the tomatoes and the remaining spices except the lime n coriander.
+- Add the tomatoes and the remaining spices except the lime and coriander.

 - Further cook for about 5- 10 mins till the tomatoes are cooked and begun to leave oil.

 - Switch off the gas and add the coriander and squeeze the lime juice.